 --data-raw '{"test": true}'

-Just remember to replace your-node-red-service-ip
+However, don’t forget to replace your-node-red-service-ip

-Enriching the dashboard
+Enrich the dashboard

 node.

-You can use the following code in the template to parse and display the incoming Domotz events in a list.
+You can use the following code in the template to parse and display the incoming Domotz events in a list:

 <style>